Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-You should consult with your physician about taking your regular medications prior to your exam.
+You should consult with your physician about taking your regular medications before your exam.
 Some medications (such as the blood thinners Coumadin or Plavix) should not be taken before your procedure.

-You will not be allowed to drive after the procedure, so you should arrange for someone to help you get home.
+You will not be allowed to drive after the procedure, so you should arrange for someone to take you home.

 We want to make your waiting time as pleasant as possible.
 Consider bringing your favorite magazine, book or music player to help you pass the time.